-

 December 2026: the Code will be in place by 10 December 2026.

-January 2025 – August 2025: Phase 1 consultations with children, parents and relevant organisations focused on children's welfare.
+January 2025 – August 2025: Phase 1 consultations with children, young people, parents and carers, as well as relevant organisations focused on children's welfare.

 April 2025 – August 2025: Phase 2 consultations with industry stakeholders, civil society and academia.